-- (I) The instructional program shall include, but not be limited to, the areas of English language arts, mathematics, social studies, and science.
-Additionally, schools are encouraged to offer art, music, health and physical education, and world language. - (II) Each school shall use textbooks and instructional materials that adequately cover all subjects in the school's instructional program. - (III) Each high school shall adopt a graduation requirements policy requiring students to earn at least the minimum number of total credits required for graduation set by the State Board in Chapter 0520-01-03-.06.
+(I) The instructional program shall include, but not be limited to, the areas of English language arts, mathematics, social studies, science, art, music, health and physical education, and world language.

+- (II) Each school shall use textbooks and instructional materials that adequately cover all subjects in the school's instructional program. - (III) Each high school shall adopt a graduation requirements policy requiring students to earn at least the minimum number of total credits required for graduation set by the State Board in Chapter 0520-01-03-.06.
 The school's policy shall also require students to achieve the required minimum number of credits set by the State Board in Chapter 0520-01-03-.06 in the subjects of English language arts, mathematics, science, and social studies.
 This provision shall not be construed as requiring the same courses in the subjects of English language arts, mathematics, science, and social studies that are required for public schools.
-The school shall determine the additional subject areas and credits necessary for graduation from high school as set forth in the school's graduation requirements policy to meet or exceed the minimum total number of credits set by the State Board in Chapter 0520-01-03-.06. - (IV) At least once every school year, each school shall give a nationally standardized achievement test covering the areas of English language arts and math to each pupil in third (3rd) through eleventh (11th) grades; the results must be communicated to teachers and parents and kept on file at the school for one (1) calendar year.
-Examples of nationally standardized achievement tests include ACT/SAT and benchmark assessments.
-Schools may identify alternate assessments for students with the most significant cognitive disabilities. - (iv) Teacher Licensure and Evaluation. - (I) Each school shall ensure that all teachers and principals are appropriately licensed or credentialed, as defined by the accrediting agency. - (II) Each school shall develop procedures for evaluation of all teachers and principals. - (III) Each school shall provide a sufficient number of appropriately qualified administrators, supervisors, and other personnel, which may include, but is not limited to, librarians, and school counselors, for the student body served.

-(v) Administrative Rules.

-- (I) Each school shall maintain an operating schedule that includes the minimum number of instructional days (180) and minimum number of hours per day (6 1/2) required of public schools, In accordance with T.C.A. § 49-6-3004, a school that exceeds the required six and one-half (6 1⁄2) hours of instructional time per day for the full academic year shall be credited with the additional instructional time in amounts up to, but not exceeding, thirteen (13) instructional days each school year.
-Such excess instructional time shall be used in accordance with T.C.A. § 49-6-3004(e)(1).
-Schools that are unable to meet the required 180 instructional day requirement due to natural disaster or serious outbreak of illness affecting or endangering students or staff during the school year may request a waiver of the minimum instructional day requirement from the school's accrediting agency. - (II) Each school shall comply with applicable state and federal laws prohibiting discrimination on the basis of disability, including but not limited to the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973. - (III) Each school shall develop and implement a written policy on promotion and retention.
-The written policy shall be communicated to students and parents via the school handbook. - (IV) Each school shall ensure that class sizes do not exceed the class size maximums set forth in state law. - (V) Each school shall maintain complete and accurate permanent records of the following for all students: attendance, disciplinary matters, work completed while enrolled at the school, and promotion or retention determinations. - (VI) Each school shall provide periodic reports of student needs and academic progress to parents or legal guardians during each school year. - (3) Probationary Approval and Denial of Approval. - (a) The Department shall notify an agency of non-compliance with this Rule or the non-compliance of any of its accredited schools located in Tennessee with this Rule, State Board Rules Chapter 0520-07-01, and any applicable state or federal laws and establish a deadline by which the agency shall show evidence of compliance.
-If the agency does not come into compliance by the specified deadline, the Department may provide notice to the agency of intent to recommend to the State Board that the agency be placed on probationary approval status. - (b) If the Department recommends to the State Board that the agency be placed on probationary approval, the Department shall provide to the State Board: - 1.
-Information regarding the non-compliance;
+The school shall determine the additional subject areas and credits necessary for graduation from high school as set forth in the school's graduation requirements policy to meet or exceed the minimum total number of credits set by the State Board in Chapter 0520-01-03-.06. - (IV) At least once every school year, each school shall give a nationally standardized achievement test covering the areas of English language arts and math to each pupil in third (3rd) through twelfth (12th) grades; the results must be communicated to teachers and parents and kept on file at the school for one (1) calendar year. - (iv) Teacher Licensure and Evaluation. - (I) Each school shall ensure that all teachers and principals are appropriately licensed or credentialed, as defined by the agency. - (II) Each school shall develop procedures for evaluation of all teachers and principals. - (III) Each school shall provide a sufficient number of appropriately qualified administrators, supervisors, and other personnel, which may include, but is not limited to, librarians, and school counselors, for the student body served. - (v) Administrative Rules. - (I) Each school shall maintain an operating schedule that includes the minimum number of instructional days (180) and minimum number of hours per day (6 1⁄2) required of public schools, In accordance with T.C.A. § 49-6-3004, a school that exceeds the required six and one-half (6 1⁄2) hours of instructional time per day for the full academic year shall be credited with the additional instructional time in amounts up to, but not exceeding, thirteen (13) instructional days each school year.
+Schools that are unable to meet the required 180 instructional day requirement due to natural disaster or serious outbreak of illness affecting or endangering students or staff during the school year may request a waiver of the minimum instructional day requirement from the Commissioner. - (I) Each school shall. comply with applicable state and federal laws prohibiting discrimination on the basis of disability, including but not limited to the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973that provides services to students with disabilities shall meet all standards of the State Board of Education-Special Education Programs and Services Rules Chapter 0520-01-